-Top 10 Gold Producing Countries In The World
+List of The Top 10 Gold Mining Countries in the World

 10 biggest gold producing countries

 There is plenty of gold to go around.
 And however, gold production varies widely among different nations.
 From not too known places like Uzbekistan to leading gold producing countries like Ghana and South Africa, gold production of dozens of tons per year is not unheard of in the most major gold producing countries.

 China is the world largest gold producing country and mines almost ⅓ more than the next closest competitor.
 In addition to taking the lead as the largest deposit, the number one consumer of gold is China.
 And yes, this befits a country whose economy has benefited millions of people across the world.

 Most mines are located in Shandong Province, which is located midway between Beijing and Shanghai, and roughly one fifth of output is controlled by the China National Gold Group.
 Despite its large mines of gold, only about a thousand ton are held as reserve – a massive amount by most standards but a mere 1.7% of its foreign holdings.

 And we’ll, according to reports, over 1,900 tons are still sitting in the ground, although they are quickly being depleted: its pace has risen over 10% yearly and seems, if anything, likely to pick up with higher gold prices

 Australia is also blessed with gold.
 And according to reports, two thirds of the total is deposited in huge gold mines scattered across Western Australia, based out of Perth.
 The largest open mine on the continent, named the Golden Mile, is the biggest producer of this precious commodity in the country, which earns Australia $14 billion per year.
 In addition to an estimate of 7,400 tons of unmined deposits, Australia has about 80 tons of gold or 9.3% of its foreign reserves.